 Kelley Drye represents and advises clients in all aspects of trademark and copyright law including clearance, prosecution, maintenance and enforcement of trademarks and copyrights worldwide; distribution and licensing arrangements; grey market and counterfeiting issues; marketing practices; and adversarial proceedings in U.S. Federal District Court, U.S. Trademark Trial and Appeal Board (TTAB), and ICANN Domain Dispute proceedings.
 The international flavor of Kelley Drye’s practice has proven advantageous in handling the diverse legal problems arising out of the globalized economy.

 Kelley Drye’s Trademark and Copyright practice is highly respected in the field.
-The group was recognized as a leading practice by Chambers USA 2014, which noted that our lawyers “never fail to produce high-value and innovative work.”
+The group was recognized as a leading practice by Chambers USA 2015, which noted that we had a team of “phenomenally smart lawyers” with “very strong technical skills.”
 For the fourth consecutive year the group received a Tier 1 ranking in the “Trademark Law – National” category in the “Best Law Firms” studies published by U.S. News and Best Lawyers.

 Trademark Counseling, Prosecution, and FilingsKelley Drye provides trademark counseling and manages domestic and international trademark portfolios on behalf of national and multinational clients.
 Kelley Drye’s services include: